 I know about an event that I think should qualify for co-curricular points.
 Can I submit it for consideration?

 Yes!
-Once you’ve enrolled in the program, you can submit events for our consideration through the CIL database.
+Once you’ve enrolled in the program, you can submit events for our consideration through the CIL Online Portal.
 For more information on submitting events, visit our Resources page.